 1. This calendar item is in follow up to an approval for use of a five-acre land bank parcel acquired in 1986.
-The State Lands Commission authorized the purchase on March 27, 1986, as Calendar Item No. 26.
-The parcel was to be used, in part, for an environmentally enhanced flood control project and, in part, for recreation and public access.
-Because the users'
+The State Lands Commission authorized the purchase of that parcel on March 27, 1986, as Calendar Item No. 26.
+The parcel was to be used, in part, for an environmentally beneficial flood control project and, in part, for recreation and public access.
+Because the users' (Contra Costa County Flood Control and Water Conservation District and East Bay Regional Park District [EBRPD]) projects are compatible, staff requested that each agency apply for a permit for a specific use area within the subject parcel.
+At its meeting of June 3, 1989, the Commission granted a Public Agency Permit to the County.
+Now EBRPD is requesting a lease for the remainder of the parcel to create a public access trail and a recreational facility.

-CALENDAR PAGE 13 MINUTE PAGE 233
+CALENDAR PAGE - 1800 MINUTE PAGE - 1800

-CALENDAR ITEM NO. C 0 5 (CONT'D)
+CALENDAR ITEM NO C 2 4 (CONT'D)